 Bypass navigation bar

-Classes are offered in both online and on-campus formats; please check the class schedule for specific information.
-Both the associate degree and certificate include one cooperative education course in which students are involved at least 15 hours per week.
+Classes are offered in both online and on-campus formats; please check the current class schedule for specific information.

-Our Logistics Technology faculty members have not only relevant academic degrees but also real-world experience in the workplace, which makes them able to relate to the challenges you face as you seek work in your specialty.
-Our instructors work closely with you one-on-one, helping you to apply new techniques to your job and to map career-enhancement strategies.
+Logistics faculty members have relevant academic degrees and experience in the workplace, so they can relate to the challenges you face as you seek work in your specialty.
+Our instructors work with you one-on-one, helping you to apply new techniques to your job and to map career-enhancement strategies.

 Note: Links to the following websites are provided for your convenience and information and do not constitute official endorsement by the colleges of DCCCD.

-If you have questions about the Logistics Technology program that aren't answered on this website, please feel free to contact us.
+If you have questions about the Logistics programs that aren't answered on this website, please feel free to